14 Of The Most Beautiful, Quaint Towns To Visit In Yorkshire

 Otherwise known as the ‘Gateway to the Yorkshire Dales’, Skipton is a beautiful market town that has tonnes to offer its visitors.

-As well as being a busy Yorkshire town where you can enjoy a range of restaurants, pubs and bars, Skipton is also full of historical importance including its Thanet Canal, also known as the Springs Branch, which is a short branch of the Leeds and Liverpool Canal.
+As well as being a busy Yorkshire town where you can enjoy a range of restaurants, pubs and bars, Skipton is also full of historical importance, including its Thanet Canal, which is a short branch of the Leeds and Liverpool Canal.

 3. Beverley, East Riding of Yorkshire

-Set in the East Riding of Yorkshire, Beverley is a beautiful historic city, nestled within the idyllic countryside.
-You can enjoy a walk and an ice cream on the Westwood, before heading into town to enjoy some upmarket dining and a few drinks from either one of their nice restaurants, bars, or traditional pubs.
+Set in the East Riding of Yorkshire, Beverley is a beautiful historic city, with numerous 15th-century landmarks to admire.
+You can enjoy a walk and an ice cream on the Westwood, before heading into town to enjoy some upmarket dining and a few drinks from one of the many fantastic restaurants, bars, or traditional pubs.

-If that wasn’t all, the town also holds a market twice weekly, where visitors can enjoy street food, baked goods, handmade items, and more.
+If that wasn’t all, the town also holds a beloved market twice weekly, where visitors can enjoy street food, baked goods, handmade items, and more on Wednesdays and Saturdays.
+It’s a bustling place, and one encircled by gorgeous buildings for a quaint vibe.

 4. Harrogate, North Yorkshire

-It is one of the most beautiful towns in North Yorkshire to wander around and take in – especially the beautiful Stray, which is a public parkland in the centre of Harrogate.
-It also has some fantastic bars and restaurants to try once you’ve finished a tour.
+It is one of the most beautiful towns in North Yorkshire to wander around and take in – especially the beautiful Stray, which is a public parkland in the centre of Harrogate lined with cherry blossom in the spring.
+It also has some fantastic bars and restaurants to try once you’ve finished a tour, including renowned Three’s A Crowd, Pranzo and The Fat Badger.

 Read More: These Are The Best Hotels To Stay At In Harrogate For The Perfect Weekend